jundalisay/spblist/content/en/research/benham/palmistry/part-1/chapter-24-luna.md

 These lines on a Mount developed at the side, but flat in the palm, will be nearly as powerful as if the Mount showed a medium development inside the palm.

 If the outward development and the large pad in the palm is seen, which has also a deep, well-cut vertical line or lines, it will show an excessively developed Lunarian reaching to the danger-point of the type.

+The Mount must be divided into 3 sections:

+1. Upper
+2. Middle
+3. Lower

-The Mount must be divided into three sections, the upper, the middle, and the lower, corresponding to the three worlds of the fingers in their qualities, each section enabling one also to locate health difficulties peculiar to the type.
+These correspond to the 3 worlds* of the fingers in their qualities.
+Each section enables one also to locate health difficulties peculiar to the type.

+{{< n n="In Superphysics, these are the 3 gunas or influences as an effect of the 2 forces" >}}

 Grilles, cross-bars, or crosses on the Mount, badly formed stars, islands, dots, chained or wavy lines will locate health defects.

-When seen, the health indications of color, nails, I.ife line, and line of Mercury must be examined in connection with the Mount to aid in confirming the indications.
+When seen, the health indications of color, nails, life line, and line of Mercury must be examined in connection with the Mount to aid in confirming the indications.

 The health defects of the Mount of the Moon are important, especially with women, as they bear directly on diseases peculiar to them, affecting life, temper, maternity, and future happiness.